 7. Bratislava, Slovakia

-If eating and drinking outdoors in winter isn’t really your thing, or you visit outside the market time then the numerous eateries in the old town will have something for everyone.
-My favourite was the sweet or savoury crepes from a little hole in the wall cafe!
+If eating and drinking outdoors in winter isn’t really your thing, or your visit doesn’t fall when the market is open, then the numerous eateries in the old town will have something for everyone.
+My favourite was the sweet or savoury crepes from a little hole-in-the-wall cafe!

 8. Sofia, Bulgaria